GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra: Dataset

 \section{Dataset}

-We describe \dataset{} in this section.
-We start with preliminaries on geometrical concepts in Sec.~\ref{dataset:prelim}, followed by a description of all polyhedral shapes we considered in Sec.~\ref{dataset:shapes}.
-We then describe the synthetic and real instantiations of these shapes in \dataset{}, in Sec.~\ref{dataset:synthetic} and Sec.~\ref{dataset:wild}.
+We describe the composition of \dataset{} in this section.
+We first present geometrical concept definitions in Sec.~\ref{dataset:prelim}, followed by a description of all polyhedral shapes we considered in Sec.~\ref{dataset:shapes}.
+We then describe the synthetic and real instantiations of these shapes in \dataset{} in Sec.~\ref{dataset:synthetic} and Sec.~\ref{dataset:wild}.